 It’s easy to pass off bullying as just ‘one of those things’, and either live with it or change jobs.
 But if you’ve suffered from physical or psychological abuse, then you have every right to make a compensation claim.

 Not only can bullying affect your job and career progression, it can also have an impact on your happiness and wellbeing outside of work.
 In serious cases, workplace bullying can even cause conditions like depression or anxiety.
 Or, if the abuse was physical, then it may take you some time to recover from your injuries.

-You can speak to us for free on 0800 234 6438.
-We’ll never pressure you into starting a compensation claim, so if you’re just looking for advice and answers to your questions, we can help you.
+You can speak to a legal adviser for free on 0800 234 6438.
+They’ll never pressure you into starting a compensation claim, so if you’re just looking for advice and answers to your questions, they can help you.

-There are a lot of different types of workplace bullying – many of them are set out in the 2010 Equality Act which protects people from discrimination at work.
+There are a lot of different types of workplace bullying – many of which are set out in the Equality Act 2010, which protects people from discrimination at work.

 Bullying can be based on age, race, gender or sexuality, and can happen in person, over the phone, or by email or text.
 If you’ve been repeatedly made to feel belittled or threatened at work, then it’s likely you’ve experienced some form of workplace bullying.

 We’ve listed some common examples of bullying at work below: